BPert/TP_WF_Snakemake/README.md

 The main snakemake file is **Snakefile_WF_withOpenJDK**

-A code quality checker have been used for Snakefile_WF_withOpenJDK to analyze the workflow and highlights issues that should be solved in order to follow best practices, achieve maximum readability, and reproducibility.
+A code quality checker (linter) have been used for Snakefile_WF_withOpenJDK to analyze the workflow and highlights issues that should be solved in order to follow best practices, achieve maximum readability, and reproducibility.
 The linter can be invoked with:
 ```
 snakemake --lint --snakefile Snakefile_WF_withOpenJDK
 ```